7 Tips and Tricks for Pokémon Quest

 Posted on 03/01/2022, 14:18:41

 Since Pokémon Quest was released on the Nintendo Switch and Mobile platforms, a multitude of helpful information is now available to improve people’s experience with the game.
-I’ve compiled seven (hopefully) useful tips, which you may, or may not be aware of, that should help all of you Pokémon trainers out there, by making your experience with Pokémon Quest, that bit better.
+I’ve compiled seven (hopefully) useful tips, which you may, or may not be aware of, that should help all of you Pokémon trainers out there, by making your experience with Pokémon Quest, that much better.

 1. Be tactical with the scatter button

 A lot of people actually dismiss the scatter button altogether, due to the fact that Pokémon will scatter away in random directions.
 This may be true, but it can be useful in many situations and has saved me multiple times in boss fights at later stages of the game.
-One of the best uses are for Pokémon who use directional beam moves like Psybeam and Hyper Beam, as scattering might give you a better chance of dodging them, especially if your Pokémon have decided to get up close and personal.
+One of the best use cases is for Pokémon who use directional beam moves like Psybeam and Hyper Beam, as scattering might give you a better chance of dodging them, especially if your Pokémon have decided to get up close and personal.

 2. Keep an eye on the location colour wheel for certain ingredients